AndyObtiva/glimmer-dsl-gtk/README.md

 ### Windows

-Make sure to install [Ruby](https://www.ruby-lang.org) with MSYS & MING toolchains from [RubyInstaller](https://rubyinstaller.org/downloads/)
+Make sure to install [Ruby+Devkit](https://rubyinstaller.org/downloads/) with MSYS2 and MINGW development toolchain from [RubyInstaller](https://rubyinstaller.org/).
+When prompted to run `ridk install` at the end, go ahead with it, and then make sure to run all 3 commands in order:
+1. MSYS2 base installation
+2. MSYS2 system update
+3. MSYS2 and MINGW development toolchain

 ## Setup